Want to win $50??

 Over the years, I have learned that we all have the opportunity to contribute to our communities.
 We should all contribute what we can.
 There are many ways to make a difference.
 Nothing will change in our communities if we do not inform ourselves and vote.
 The voter turnout for non-Presidential or non-State elections is abysmal.
-I have worked elections where fewer than 5 people turned out to vote.
+I have worked in elections where fewer than 5 people turned out to vote.
 I have come across people that proudly proclaim that they don’t vote, and that it does not matter.
-They believe it changes nothing and will not benefit from voting.
+They believe it changes nothing and they will not benefit from voting.
 I disagree.
 Simply because an issue does not affect you it does not mean that it will not impact your neighbors, families, and community.
-I cannot tell you how many times people think “smaller elections” matter even less.
-Some of these elections let voters elect local school board members or community college board members.
-These elected board members have the power to decide where funding is needed like after-school programs, additional meal programs, community resources, and programs to improve access to higher and technical education.
-For too long, the majority have been too complacent or too busy to care.
+I cannot tell you how many times people think smaller elections matter less.
+These elections elect local school board members and community college board members.
+These elected board members have the power to decide where funding is needed, like after-school programs, meal programs, community resources, and programs to improve access to higher and technical education.
+For too long, the majority of voters have been too complacent or too busy to care.
 The current nationwide education problem is a byproduct of decades of infrastructure neglect.
 You cannot have a first-rate country without a first-rate public education system, much less competent government.

 Each Election Day begins early.
 Poll workers begin gathering before 5:50 a.m. and wait for their inspector.
 The expectation is for everyone to arrive by 6 a.m.
 Usually, everyone waits outside of the polling center, meeting each other in person for the first time, waiting for a call from their inspector.
-After the inspector arrives, everyone has to help upload the inspector’s car with all of the voting equipment and supplies, carrying everything into the polling center.
-Within that crucial hour, everyone has to quickly work together to assemble and test equipment.
+After the inspector arrives, everyone uploads voting equipment and supplies from the inspector’s car, carrying everything into the polling center.
+Within that crucial hour, everyone has to work together to assemble and test equipment.
 Polling booths, voting machines, and check-in tables must be up and ready to go by 7 a.m. when the polls officially open for voting.

 The key to a smooth day is providing quality customer service and good communication.
+The goal is to make the process as smooth as possible by processing voters quickly and efficiently.
 Throughout the day, poll workers and inspectors assist people with checking in, the voting process, and any other questions or concerns.
-In addition, everyone has to work together to ensure that proper procedure is being followed and report irregularities such as electioneering and open campaigning at polling centers.
+In addition, everyone has to work together to ensure that proper procedure is being followed and to report irregularities such as electioneering and open campaigning at polling centers.
 Election workers also have to make sure no one steals ballots or polling center supplies.
-The goal is to make the process as smooth as possible by processing voters quickly and efficiently.
-Sometimes there are several voting districts or precincts housed at the same location.
+Sometimes, there are several voting districts or precincts housed at the same location.
 Despite being located in the same place, they operate independently.
-All poll workers must ensure issued ballots are cast at the same precinct they were originally issued.
-Mail-in ballots are the exception, they can be handed in at any polling center or precinct.
+All poll workers must ensure issued ballots are cast at the same precinct where they were originally issued.
+Mail-in ballots are the exception as they can be handed in at any polling center or precinct.

 Throughout, the years I have met interesting people.
 I never imagined that I would have the opportunity to informally learn about other professions or careers by working alongside other volunteers as a poll worker.
 I have met an architect, a retired actress, a park recreation worker, a librarian, as well as people planning a new career.
 Most of these people have been kind enough to share life wisdom.
 If you can, please consider volunteering as a poll worker for this election to protect our senior citizens, or even in future elections!
 They all matter.
 Please don’t forget to vote!